fa-krug/blitzgtd-site/README.md

-# PackWiser Site
+# BagMate Site
-This repository contains the website for the PackWiser App.
+This repository contains the website for the BagMate App.

 ## Feedback
 If you have feedback regarding bugs or improvements, please open an issue.